lhartung/pulseaudio-snap/docs/using-pulseaudio.md

 ## PulseAudio Daemon

-After install the pulseaudio snap, the pulseaudio daemon should be up and running.
+After install of pulseaudio snap, the pulseaudio daemon should be up and running.
 We can check its status with systemctl, and something similar to

 ```text